1500cloud/taitimestamp/README.md

 This converts a TaiTimestamp object to a string representation for TAI time as used in broadcasting (e.g., NMOS APIs).

+### `taiTimestampToNanoseconds(TaiTimestamp): BigInt`

+This returns a BigInt number representing the number of nanoseconds in the TaiTimestamp.

 ### `equals(TaiTimestamp, TaiTimestamp): boolean`

 This compares two timestamp objects and returns if they are equal or not.